SIakovlev/CarND_Term1_P2/writeup_template.md

     * Two dropout layers - reduce overfitting
     * Outputs of each convolution layer is connected to a fully connected layer

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: